WILD HORSE FAQS

 Q. How many acre-feet is the proposed Wild Horse Reservoir?

-A. It is proposed at 93,000 af, which is enough to provide a drought reserve for up to two years.
+A. It is proposed to be approximately 90,000 af, which will help to provide a drought reserve for up to two years.

 Q. How does that compare to other reservoirs?